 Avoid offering corrections, arguments, or conflicting opinions.
 Instead, just accept what the person is saying.
-Of course, if you agree, then tell the person that you agree.
-Otherwise, just listen (especially if you’re at a holiday party).
+Then change the subject to something neutral.

 Recognize that everyone thinks their opinions are the truth.
-And that truth was reached from their experiences.
-So it must be the absolute, complete, perfect truth – even if they found that “truth” on some crazy web site with a reputation for publishing nonsense.
+And that truth is the absolute, complete, perfect truth – even if they found that “truth” on some crazy web site with a reputation for publishing nonsense.